 Faculty and staff email users are advised that in accordance with the the Commonwealth of Virginia’s Policy 1.75: Use of Electronic Communications and Social Media electronic data (and communications using the university network for transmission or storage) may be reviewed and/or accessed by authorized university officials for purposes related to university business.
 William & Mary has the authority to access and inspect the contents of any equipment, files or email on its electronic systems.
 For details on the rules and procedures for authorizing the access to and release of individual electronic records to university officials see the Policy on Granting Access to Electronic Records.

 Email services are available for students to support learning and for communication by and between the university and themselves.
-These email services are extended beyond graduation as students are granted email services for life.
+Student email accounts are active for 16 months after their last enrolled semester.
+This grace period is intended to provide adequate time for transferring mail and other content to a personal service.

 Alumni and Others